knpuniversity/FOSUserBundle/knpu/roles-canonical-fields.md

 # Dynamic Roles and Canonical Fields

 Let's see what this all looks like in the database!
-To query the user table, we canactually use the console:
+To query the user table, we can actually use the console:

 ```terminal
 php bin/console doctrine:query:sql 'SELECT * FROM user'